dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 				- Germany has x3
 			- ![](https://i.imgur.com/Di330gM.png)
 		- 5-10% hosts are accessible only from 1 origin
-			- Australia & Japanhave have x2
+			- Australia & Japan have have x2
 - ![](https://i.imgur.com/enQwOBc.png)

 ### Censys